bitttttten/verify-nvmrc/README.md

 Logs out where it found the nvmrc file, if one is present.
 And logs out current node version.

+- `-f, --fail`

+Process exits with code 1 if node version mismatch.

 ```sh
 npx verify-nvmrc -e -v
 # ℹ️ Current node version v14.15.4